Senator Klobuchar joins Democratic presidential field

 Klobuchar hopes her moderate policies and strong electoral record in Minnesota will help her win back states Trump took from Democrats in the 2016 White House contest, including nearby Iowa, Wisconsin and Michigan, Wisconsin, as well as Pennsylvania.

-Klobuchar has focused her legislative efforts on issues like antitrust oversight, agriculture and voter security.
-Recently, she pushed for Senate investigations into whether Facebook Inc (FB.O) broke the law when it resisted oversight on how Russians used its platform to meddle in the 2016 presidential election.
+Klobuchar’s legislative efforts have focused on antitrust oversight, agriculture and voter security.
+She recently pushed for Senate investigations into whether Facebook Inc (FB.O) broke the law when it resisted oversight on how Russians used its platform to meddle in the 2016 presidential election.

 She has been measured in her criticism of Trump, attacking the effects of his trade tariffs on farmers but avoiding more explosive issues like immigration and gun control.

-Klobuchar is expected to focus her early presidential campaign efforts on Iowa, which borders Minnesota and holds the nation’s first nominating contest.
+Klobuchar is expected to focus her early presidential campaign on Iowa, which borders Minnesota and holds the nation’s first nominating contest in February 2020.

-An aggressive focus on Iowa and a win there in 2008 helped catapult Barack Obama from underdog status to the Democratic Party’s nomination and eventual victory in that year’s presidential election.
+An aggressive push in Iowa and a win there in 2008 helped catapult Barack Obama from underdog status to the Democratic nomination and eventual victory in that year’s presidential election.

-Klobuchar has not endorsed universal healthcare, an issue that will be heavily debated during the Democratic nominating race and could distinguish her from more liberal candidates who favor it.

 Reporting by Ginger Gibson; Additional reporting by Amanda Becker in Iowa City, Iowa; Editing by Jonathan Oatis and Jeffrey Benkoe